 The colour malt can be an alternative to the artificial colorant (caramel E150), which is widely used in the food industry, it will be an important ingredient for clean label products.
 This product will appeal to a wide market by using it in confectionery, bakery products, alcoholic and non-alcoholic beverages.
 In this study, the colour of malt extract was enriched by ultrafiltration technology and dried by spray dryer.
 Afterward, food application was carried out with the colour malt in powder form.
 The colour value (EBC; European Brewing Convention units) of the malt extract increased 2.4 times after ultrafiltration process.
 After the ultrafiltration process, malt extract was evaporated up to 50 'brix.
 The quality properties of the final product were 53 'Brix, 18.3 NTU, and 18106 EBC.
 Then, malt extract was dried up to 95% dry matter by spray dryer.
 The powder form of malt colour matter was obtained and measured as 10.5 'Brix (10 % solution).
 Then, colour malt powder was used to make cookies and confectionery.
 Sensory evaluation was carried out for malty cookies.
-Gumminess increased and chewability decreased as dosage of colour malt matter increased in cookies.
-1.0% dosage of malt colour malt powder was suitable for usage in confectionery in terms of colour.
+Gumminess increased and chewability decreased as dosage of colour malt matter increased in the cookies.
+1.0% dosage of malt colour powder in cookies could be preferred according to taste and colour properties by consumers.
+Bitterness increased as dosage of colour malt powder increased in cookies.
+It was determined that colour malt powder was suitable for usage in confectionery in terms of colour.
 The dosage of powder can be arranged by customer expectations.